RSC-Labs/medusa-store-analytics-pro-public/README.md

 ## Installation

+Plugins supports two versions of charts - basic and modern.

+### Basic charts (supported in version 1.x.x)

-1. Install plugin by adding to your `package.json`:
+1. Install plugin by adding to your `package.json`.
+Use version 1.x.x.

 ```json
 ...